TheNextGuy32/soil-scape/README.md

 var world = soilScape.createSimulation(specs);
 ```

-Then we can pass time by using `simulate(ctx, days,every)` where `ctx` is a simulation snapshot, `days` is the number days you'd like simulated, and `every` is the save interval in days.
+Then we can pass time by using `simulate(ctx, days, every)` where `ctx` is a simulation snapshot, `days` is the number days you'd like simulated, and `every` is the save interval in days.
 This returns an array of simulation snapshots.
 ```
 var newDates = soilScape.simulate(world, 360, 10); // A full year with snapshots every week
 ```